ianchak/stati/docs-site/site/examples/recipes.md

   seo: {
     autoInject: isProd, // Only inject SEO tags in production
-    debug: isDev // Enable SEO debugging in development },
+    debug: isDev // Enable SEO debugging in development }

-  markdown: {
-    html: true,
-    linkify: true,
-    typographer: isProd // Only enable typography in production for speed }
 });
 ```